Sósíalistaflokkurinn

 What is socialist regional policy?

 With a socialist regional policy, we can reverse decades of decline and begin vigorous development in the countryside.
 Begin the long-overdue development of the welfare system with social solutions.
 This development is based on people's needs, hopes, and expectations, and is on their terms.
-Socialist regional policy is about strengthening the political and economic power of the settlements.
+Socialist regional policy is about strengthening the political and economic power of the regions.

-The fundamental policy of the Socialist Party is to bring power and services home to the settlements.
+The fundamental policy of the Socialist Party is to bring power and services home to the regions.
 The Socialist Party is a rural party, and socialist regional policy is one of the party's key policy issues.

 To achieve this goal, the Socialist Party emphasizes six tasks:I. Build a healthcare system for the entire country